How to solve EOCross efficiently

 If you haven’t done this drill, repeat it 50 times to get a sense of your average movecount.

 Now that you have your average movecount, you want to set your target movecount.
-It should be set 1-2 moves below your average movecount.
+It should be set 2 moves above your average movecount.
+So if your EOCross averaged 10 moves in a session, your target movecount will be set to 12 moves.

 After a certain amount of solves in the session (preferably 12, 25 or 50) you want to go over every scramble above the target movecount.
 You want to repeat the scramble for these and find a solution that is below that target movecount.
 This will force you to try different approaches to the hardest scrambles and to apply techniques you have learned.
 For example, you may try to solve a different set of 2 cross pieces while solving EO, and check if they influence the remaining 2 cross edges to a better finish.
 Then go over the solution once again to find out why.
 This sort of curiosity and the growth mindset will allow you to make the best and quickest progress.